SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 - [Docker](https://www.docker.com/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured to use the `KUBECONFIG` file downloaded from the Kyma runtime.
 Please also refer to SAP Tutorial for Install the Kubernetes Command Line Tool. [https://developers.sap.com/tutorials/cp-kyma-download-cli.html](https://developers.sap.com/tutorials/cp-kyma-download-cli.html)

+## Step 0: Understand the Functionality and Prepare Sample Data
+For end users, they will use the extension to validate if the torque values of the materials in their SFC release are within standard range.
+The trigger of the extension is done by selecting Activity and click the Validate button in the customized POD.

+In the last exercise you might have created a Production Order (from ERP system or in SAP DM) and released RFC.
+In case you don't have one, you can follow these steps to prepare the RFC needed in this exercise.
+Go to "Manage Orders" app > click "create" > for Material choose "LIFTER-ASSY" > for Quantity set 100 > create and release.
+In that case the SFC will be released to Work Center "WC-LIFT (Lifter Work Center)", with the Resource "TORQUE-5" and containing Operation Activity "LA-ASSEMBLY".

+Go to your POD created during the preparation session, and select an SFC (e.g. the one you released in exercise 1.2), and make sure th corresponding Data Collection Group of it is `Torque`.
+Note down the SFC number for later use as sample data.

 ## Step 1: Build your own business application
 1. Access to your Kyma Dashboard.
 ![](assets/Exercise1.1_AccessKymaDashboard.png)